MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ### Route To Eve And Kerbin

 Now it's time to build the route back to Eve.
-Using the stock maneuver tool you should be able to get a departure burn from Moho to Eve under 1500m/s.
-Two "pusher" support craft should be sufficient to get the route builder back to Eve.
+Using the stock maneuver tool you should be able to get a departure burn from Moho to Eve under 1500m/s (if you get a much higher delta-v option just wait it out and plan the route again).
+Two 5m Pusher (LFO) support craft should be sufficient to get the route builder back to Eve.
+Perform the multi-tanker equivalent of asparagus staging: after the departure burn, refill the route builder.
 Remember to start the cargo route before you leave!

 The basic plan with the route builder is to send along extra fuel to refill after the departure burn so that the route builder has enough propellant to capture at the destination.
 Some transfers will require extra propellant after capture to circularise at the destination's "orbit" biome.